SpeakfortheArts Alumni HS Online Debate Tournament

 5. Judge Eligibility Rules

 b.
-All those who have graduated from high school by 2019 are permitted to judge in both the high school and alumni divisions.
+All those who have graduated from high school by 2019 are permitted to judge.
 Although not required, it is strongly recommended that they have prior debate experience: judging/competing/administrating.

 General inquiries and concerns: email@example.com